Tāufaʻāhau Tupou IV: Reign

 Tungī ascended the throne on 16 December 1965, following the death of his mother.
-He continued negotiating with the UK to arrange Tonga's transition to a sovereign state within the Commonwealth.
+He continued negotiating with the UK to arrange Tonga's transition to an independent state within the Commonwealth.
 His coronation took place on 4 July 1967, his 49th birthday, at the royal chapel in Nukuʻalofa, in a service that combined Methodist and traditional Tongan customs.
 The coronation was attended by international dignitaries including the Duke of Kent and New Zealand Prime Minister Keith Holyoake.

-On 4 June 1970, he presided over a ceremony marking the end of the British protectorate over Tonga and its transition to a sovereign state.
-He visited many far-flung countries during his reign and modernised Tonga's contact with the outside world.
+On 4 June 1970, he presided over a ceremony marking the end of the British protectorate over Tonga.

-The king adopted a tone of appeasement towards France in its Pacific nuclear tests at Moruroa during the 1980s, which were publicly criticised by other Pacific countries.
+As head of state, Tupou visited many far-flung countries and modernised Tonga's contact with the outside world.
+Along with Crown Prince Tupoutoʻa, he adopted a policy of appeasement towards France regarding its Pacific nuclear tests at Moruroa during the 1980s, which were met with criticism in other Pacific countries.
 He visited Moruroa twice and was invited by Gaston Flosse to visit Tahiti.
-When he was questioned by a journalist on his view, he said that "if France considered [the tests] "necessary for its defence it was a choice which must be respected".

 Towards the end of his reign, increasing authoritarianism within Tonga's essentially aristocratic system of government, coupled with the influence of the monarchy and nobles in politics and the economy, led to the formation of a pro-democracy movement in Tonga.
 Tāufaʻāhau himself had dismissed calls for democratisation of the political system, pointing to political crises in neighbouring Fiji.
 His involvement in an investment scandal in 2001, involving his American financial advisor Jesse Bogdonoff, attracted much media attention; the fact he had previously appointed Bogdonoff the official court jester, though likely only done as a joke for Bogdonoff's birthday on 1 April (April Fools' Day), compounded the scandal's embarrassment.

 Another controversy emerged in 2003, when his government banned an independent newspaper, the Times of Tonga published in New Zealand, and later attempted to amend the constitution to restrict freedom of the press in response to the country's chief justice ruling against the ban.
 The following year, Reporters Without Borders named him a press freedom predator, a move which was criticised by the owner of another independent newspaper in Tonga.

 In 2005, the government spent several weeks negotiating with striking civil service workers before reaching a settlement.
 The king's nephew, ʻUluvalu (the 6th Tuʻipelehake), served as mediator.
 A constitutional commission presented a series of recommendations for constitutional reform to the King a few weeks before his death.

 Tāufaʻāhau suffered from heart and age-related problems in his final years, which necessitated medical care at the Mercy Hospital in Auckland, New Zealand.
 He returned to Tonga intermittently, with his last such visit being in early July 2006 for his 88th birthday.